During the program, fellows will be exposed to the following training:

 Patient care is an important part of your responsibilities as a fellow.
 You’ll perform consultations, participate in team physician coverage and gain extensive experience through operating room, inpatient and outpatient duties.
 Our rotations and education programs form the basis of the clinical and educational components of our fellowship.

-The fellows have excellent interaction with athletic trainers through experiences with Wake Forest, Winston-Salem State, and the Winston-Salem Dash.
-Medical Plaza - Miller (formerly CompRehab Plaza) houses all of our outpatient physical therapy services and the fellows have excellent opportunity for interaction with physical therapists.
+The fellows have excellent interaction with athletic trainers through experiences with Wake Forest, Winston-Salem State, North Carolina School for the Arts, Forsyth County High Schools, and the Winston-Salem Dash.
+Medical Plaza - Miller, Sports Medicine - Stratford, Davie Medical Center, houses all of our outpatient physical therapy services and the fellows have excellent opportunity for interaction with physical therapists.
 The 3-month rotations allow excellent continuity of care experiences.

 You’ll attend outpatient clinic sessions with the faculty member on whose service you’re rotating.
-This involves three to four half-day clinic sessions per week, depending on the faculty member.
-These faculty clinic sessions involve approximately 12 to 24 patients per half-day (three to six new patients).
+This involves up to two days of clinic per week, depending on the faculty member and weekly schedule.

 You’ll also interact with athletic trainers through experiences with Wake Forest teams, Winston-Salem State teams and the Winston-Salem Dash.